-10 Types of Effective Instagram Captions (with Examples + Tips!)
+10 Ways to Write Good Instagram Captions (with Examples + Tips!)

-Writing Instagram captions is truly an art and it can be daunting, too.
-Keep reading for 10 types of effective Instagram captions, along with examples and tips on how to incorporate them into your strategy.
+There is an art to writing Instagram captions.
+If you feel overwhelmed with where to start, keep reading for 10 types of effective Instagram captions, along with real examples and tips on how to incorporate them into your strategy.

-20 real-world examples of these captions in the wild
+- 20 examples of these captions from real-world posts

-10 tips on how you can implement each type for your brand
+- 10 bonus tips on how you can implement each type for your brand

-Read below for what I hope will be a major dose of inspiration and reference material for you when you feel stuck.
-And yes, if you’re wondering, the naming structure follows after the “Friends” episode naming style ?
+Read below for what I hope will be a major dose of inspiration and reference material for you when you feel stuck with brainstorming captions for Instagram.

 1. The One that Feels Like a Micro-Blog

-In a time where the algorithm has many people frustrated, many Instagram users are beginning to realize that it isn’t all about the number of “likes” a photo gets, but more so about the number of saves.
+In a time where the algorithm changes have people frustrated, many Instagram users are beginning to realize that it isn’t all about the number of “likes” a photo gets.

 This is where microblogs – or long-form captions – come into play.
-These captions offer users information that they’ll want to save for later, whether it be a product announcement, helpful tips, new recipes, or inspirational stories.
+These captions are jam-packed and offer users information, education, or inspiration that they’ll want to reference in the future.

 Examples

-Instagram strategist, Natasha of Sol Studio Marketing, breaks down 7 content tips for Instagram and uses a savvy call-to-action right up top for people to save the post for when they “feel uninspired” in order to encourage action.
+This video strategist breaks down 7 content tips for Instagram and uses a savvy call-to-action right up top for people to save the post for when they “feel uninspired.”
+Educational and bite-sized, this post & caption is super helpful for her audience!

 Tip: If you’re going to do a long-form caption, break up the wall of text with line breaks or emojis (if they’re on brand), and even font formatting like bold and italics with simple tools like this one.

-2. The One that is Timely and Relevant
+2. The One that Has a Strong Viewpoint

 Examples